top of page

 A wonderful first day!

-Day 2 - Elizabeth Mellis
+Day 2 - Elizabeth Mellish

 An earlier start today, and we sat quizzing each other over breakfast, all slightly stressed, trying to remember the dates each Grande Marque was established.